mareekoo/ELK-Stack-Project/README.md

 We Copied the SSH key string and paste it into the Administrator Account section on the Basics page for the VM in Azure.

 For SSH public key source select Use existing public key from the drop down.
-You will use the same SSH key for every machine you create for this project Create VMs 2 and 3 - The Web VM's
+You will use the same SSH key for every machine you create for this project.
+Create VMs 2, 3, and 4 - The Web VM's
-We Created 2 more new VMs with the following properties:
+We Created 3 more new VMs with the following properties:

-named "Web-1" and "Web-2"

-resource group Red Team.
+Named "Web-1", "Web-2" and "Web-3"

+Resource group named to "Resource Group".

 Each VM located in the same region as the resource and security groups.

-We chose an administrative username - azdmin.
+We chose an administrative username - sysadmin.

-You should use the same admin name for all 3 machines.
+You should use the same admin name for all 4 machines.

 Setup ssh connection